BLENDER: Enabling Local Search with a Hybrid Differential Privacy Model: Experimental Evaluation

-We designed \tool with an eye toward preserving the utility of the eventual results in the two applications we explore in this paper: trend computation and local search, as described in Section~\ref{sec:application-intro}.
-We use two established domain-specific utility metrics to assess the utility, the L1 metric and NDCG.
+One pitfall in much of the research in the area of differential privacy is an insufficient emphasis on the utility loss due to privacy constraints.
+We designed \tool with an eye toward preserving the utility of the eventual results in the two applications we explore in this paper: trend computation and local search, as described in Section~\ref{sec:intro}.
+We use two domain-specific utility metrics to assess the loss of utility, the L1 metric and NDCG. \\

-\point{L1} L1 is the Manhattan distance between the estimate and actual probability vectors, in other words, $L1=\sum_{i}{|\hat{p}_i-p_i|}.$ The smaller the L1, the better.
+\point{L1} L1 is the Manhattan distance between the estimate and actual probability vectors, in other words, $L1=\sum_{i}{|\hat{p}_i-p_i|}.$ The smaller the L1, the better.\\

-\point{NDCG} NDCG is a standard measure of search quality~\cite{jarvelin2002cumulated,valizadegan2009learning} that explicitly takes the ordering of the items in a results list into account.
-This measure uses a relevance score for each item: given a list of items and their true frequencies, we define the \emph{relevance} or \emph{gain} of the $i^{th}$ most frequent item as $\mathit{rel}_i = \frac{n_i}{\sum_{j} n_j},$ where $n_j$ is the number of occurrences of the $j^{th}$ most frequent item.
-The \emph{discounted cumulative gain} for the top $k$ items in an estimated list (that is, a list that estimates the top $k$ items and their frequencies) is typically computed as $DCG_k={\sum^k_{i=1}\frac{2^{rel_{i}}-1}{\log_2(i+1)}}.$ Here, the $\log_2(i+1)$ factor diminishes the contribution of items later in the list, hence the notion of \emph{discounting}.
-In particular, getting the ordering correct for higher-relevance items early in the list yields a higher $DCG_k$ value.
+\point{NDCG} NDCG is a standard measure of search quality~\cite{jarvelin2002cumulated,valizadegan2009learning} that takes into account the order of queries by performing \emph{discounting}.
+In particular, most popular queries at the \emph{head} of the search have a higher weight, whereas the relative significance of the less popular queries is reduced.
+The relevance, or gain, of an item at position $i$ in the ranked list is measured using a graded relevance score defined as $\mathit{rel}_i = \frac{n_i}{\sum_{j} n_j},$ where $n_j$ is the number of occurrences of the item in position $j$ in the given dataset.
+The closer $i$'s estimated rank is to its true rank, the larger the gain.
+For a \emph{head} of $k$ top elements, the estimated rank list is computed as $DCG_k={\sum^k_{i=1}\frac{2^{rel_{i}}-1}{\log_2(i+1)}}.$

-The magnitude of the $DCG_k$ value doesn't mean much on its own.
-For better interpretability, it is usually normalized by the \emph{Ideal DCG}~($IDCG_k$), which is the $DCG_k$ value if the estimated list had the exact same ordering as the actual list.
-Thus, the \emph{normalized discounted cumulative gain} ($NDCG_k$), which ranges between~$0$ and~$1$, is defined as $NDCG_k = DCG_k / IDCG_k$.

-While NDCG is traditionally defined for lists, \tool outputs a list-of-lists: there is a URL list corresponding to each query, and the queries themselves form a list.
-Thus, we introduce a generalization of the traditional NDCG measure.
-Specifically, defining $q_i$ as the true $i^{th}$ most frequent query, we first compute the NDCG as described above of $q_i$'s \emph{URL list}, $NDCG^{q_i}_k$.
-We then define the DCG of the \emph{query list} as $DCG^Q_k={\sum^k_{i=1}\frac{2^{rel_{i}}-1}{\log_2(i+1)} \cdot NDCG^{q_i}_k}.$ This is analogous to the typical DCG computation, except that each query's contribution is being further discounted by how well its URL list was estimated.
-The DCG value for the query list as a whole is then normalized by the analogous \emph{Ideal DCG} ($IDCG^Q_k$) -- the $DCG^Q_k$ if the estimated query list had the same ordering as the actual query list.
+Here, the discounting happens because of the $\log_2(i)$ factor that diminishes the effect of later queries.
+This value is normalized by the Ideal DCG~($IDCG_k$), in which the estimated and the actual ranking are exactly the same, to obtain a value that ranges between~$0$ and~$1$.